sandy1000-dev/Autonomi-Downloader/README.md

 **The problem this project solves:**
 - Existing Autonomi tools require installing a local daemon or CLI.
-- Existing web gateways decrypt files on the server — the operator can read your data.
+- Existing web gateways decrypt files on the server — the operator could read your data.

 **This project's approach:**
 - A lightweight gateway fetches **only encrypted chunks** from the Autonomi network.